Godetia: sowing, growing, care

 Clarkia pulchella

-For earlier flowering, you can sow indoors directly in pots or trays using good potting compost.
-This method is also possible outdoors after the last frosts.
+For earlier flowering, you can sow indoors directly in pots or containers using good potting soil.
+This type of sowing is also possible outdoors after the frosts.

-- In a 40cm-deep pot with drainage holes, add gravel or clay pebbles
+- In a 40cm-deep pot with drainage holes, spread gravel or clay pebbles

 - Sow thinly or in clusters of 3 seeds